nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `assign v/3 e/2` assigns the third volunteer on the volunteer list to the list of participants of the second event on the event list.

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
-The system checks if the volunteer is free on that date, and if they are already signed up for another event at the same time.<br>
+The system checks if the volunteer is free on that date, and if they are already signed up for another event on the same day.<br>
-If that is the case, they cannot be assigned to this event.
+If that is the case, they cannot be assigned to this event.<br>
+**Volunteers cannot sign up for multiple events on the same day.**
 </div>

 ![Assign Volunteer Demo](images/commandDemo/AssignVolunteerDemo.png)